seetohjinwei/StackC/README.md

-# Forth-like Interpreter
+# StackC

-This language is heavily inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), a stack-based programming language.
+StackC is a stack-oriented programming language that is heavily inspired by [Forth](https://en.wikipedia.org/wiki/Forth_\(programming_language\)), another stack-oriented programming language.

-This link is useful for learning [Forth syntax](https://skilldrick.github.io/easyforth/).
-However, do note that I do not follow all of the syntax in standard Forth.

-This interpreter is written in C. Testing framework is written in Python.
+The interpreter is written in C. Testing framework is written in Python.

 ## Quick Setup

-Minimally you only need to download `forth.c` and compile it with a C compiler.
+Minimally you only need to download `stackc.c` and compile it with a C compiler.
 Then, you can run the executable with your program name as the argument.
 Or alternatively, you can just run a short script with a `-s` flag in front as shown.
-This short script would be identical to an actutal `.fth` file except it does not accept newline as spacing.
+This short script would be identical to an actutal `.stc` file except it does not accept newline as spacing.

 ```
-gcc forth.c -o forth
+gcc stackc.c -o stackc
-./forth your_program
+./stackc your_program
-./forth -s "if 0 then 45 emit elseif 1 then 43 emit end" -- prints `+` to stdout
+./stackc -s "if 0 then 45 emit elseif 1 then 43 emit end" -- prints `+` to stdout
 ```

 ## Documentation